nickeldan/elfjack/README.md

 `machine` holds the value of the `e_machine` field from the ELF header (see [`man elf`](https://www.man7.org/linux/man-pages/man5/elf.5.html)).
 The other two fields should be self-explanatory.

-Once you've parsed an ELF file, you can attempt to find the addresses of GOT entries by
+Once you've parsed an ELF file, you can attempt to find the addresses of GOT entries with

 ```c
 ejAddr